 Most patients are concerned about the cataract surgery recovery process.
 Our doctors at Washington Eye Physicians & Surgeons provide the best quality care and thoroughly explain what you can expect after cataract treatment.
 Recovery from cataract surgery is generally very quick.
 Most patients obtain better vision within the first 24 hours of the procedure.
 Itching and mild discomfort are normal after cataract surgery.
 Some fluid discharge is also common.
 Your eye may be sensitive to light and touch.
 If you have discomfort, your doctor can suggest treatment.

 After one or two days, any moderate discomfort should disappear.
-Complete visual recovery varies from patient to patient but most patients return to their every day activities within a day or two.
+Complete visual recovery varies from patient to patient but most patients return to their everyday activities within a day or two.
 If you have cataracts in both eyes, the second procedure will most likely be scheduled within a week or two.
 Your doctor will schedule exams to check on your progress.
 Each person heals differently so it is important to discuss the cataract surgery recovery with your eye doctor.